 Is Leasing a Car a Good Financial Decision?

-When you are thinking of purchasing your first car, you might wonder if it makes more sense financially to buy a new or used car, or to lease a car.
+When you are thinking of purchasing your first car, you might wonder if it makes more sense financially to buy the new car or to lease a car.
 This is an important decision, but once you understand the terms and conditions involved in both a lease and purchase you can make a comparison to see which makes sense for you.
 Generally speaking, though, it's better financially to buy a used car rather than buying new, or leasing a car.

-Usually, these payments are lower than they would be if you were purchasing the car because you're only financing the portion of the car value that you'll be using over the (typical) three-year life of the lease.
+Usually, these payments are lower than they would be if you were purchasing the car because you're only financing the portion of the car value that you'll be using over the typical two-to-four-year life of the lease.
 The lease will have requirements that you need to meet to avoid any additional charges at the end of the lease term.

 If you go over your lease mileage, you will be assessed a certain charge per mile over the lease limit.
 You may also be assessed additional charges for any bumps or dings to the car or worn-out tires unless you pay to replace tires and get any damage repaired before turning the car in.